JesusAcuna/Date_Fruit_Classification_Keras/README.md

     exit

-For this project I used this libraries:
+For this project I used these libraries:
 - flask          : to build the web service framework
 - tflite-runtime : lite tensorflow library for prediction
 - requests       : to make request to the web service